MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 ### _Layout.cshtml

-For your tab to display in Teams, you must include the **Microsoft Teams JavaScript client SDK** and include a call to the Teams SDK&mdash;**microsoftTeams.initialize()**&mdash;within your tab page &#60;script&#62; tags.
+For your tab to display in Teams, you must include the **Microsoft Teams JavaScript client SDK** and include a call to the Teams SDK—**microsoftTeams.initialize()**—;within your tab page &#60;script&#62; tags.
 This is how your tab and the Teams app communicate:

 - Navigate to the **Shared** folder, open **_Layout.cshtml**, and add the following to the &#60;**head**&#62; tags section: